NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 | **Unsterile** | 4.
 Anesthesiologist<br>5.
 Circulating Nurse<br>6.
 Adjunct Personnel                     |
 ## Scrub Nurse
 The scrub nurse is a sterile member, and assists the surgeon during the operation by providing sterile instruments and supplies, counting instruments, or sometimes even basic functions of assistant surgeons such as retracting, suctioning, and assisting in suturing (sponging, cutting).
-1. Receives patient from the surgical ward nurse.
+1. Receives patient from the surgical ward nurse (if circu is busy).
 2. **Prepares and organizes the OR unit** based on the case. (*Another source says circulating nurses does this 1 hour prior to incision time*).
+	- Back table
+	- Mayo table
+	- Extra table
+	- OR Table + attachments (arm board, foot board, straps, anesthetic monitor, donut to prevent head from moving)
+	- Equipment for anesthesia, IV
+	- Spinal set
+	- Skin preparation set
-3. Opens sterile packs and adds sterile supplies and instruments.
+2. Opens sterile packs and adds sterile supplies and instruments.
-4. Performs **surgical scrubbing, gowning, and gloving**.
+3. Performs **surgical scrubbing, gowning, and (closed) gloving**.
+	1. OR attire (scrub suit, shoes, mask, cap)
+	2. Skin integrity, short fingernails, no nail polish
+	3. No persistent cough
-5. Organizes sterile fields and maintains its integrity, safety, and efficiency.
+4. Organizes sterile fields and maintains its integrity, safety, and efficiency.
-6. Serves gowns and gloves to surgeons.
+5. Serves gowns and gloves to surgeons.
-7. Counting of instruments.
+6. Counting of instruments.
-8. Draping.
+7. Draping.
-9. Announcing cutting time.
+8. Announcing cutting time.
 ## Circulating Nurse
 The circulating nurse provides assistance to any member of the OR team in any manner they are qualified for.
 Circulating nurses are crucial in communication, direction, and safety.
 1. Receives patient from the surgical ward nurse.
 Endorsement during transfer includes **confirmation of patient identity**, **schedule**, and securing **[[#Consent|informed consent]]**.
 Discussed later: [[#Preoperative Preparation]]
 2. Establishes rapport with the client.
 3. Places the patient on the OR table and remains with them.
 4. **Position the patient for [[#Sedation|anesthesia]]**.
 This may be supine or quasi-fetal position depending on the anesthesia being used.
+Relative to the patient, the nurse maintains the fetal position by holding their knees and shoulders from in front of the patient.
 5. Perform lumbar preparation for spinal or epidural anesthesia.
+The solution used is directly 10% Betadine.
 6. Catheterize the patient if necessary.
+For women, use the dorsal recumbent position.
+For men, supine is sufficient.
 7. Skin preparation.
+The area prepared must be larger than the area bring operated on.
+For example, the skin prep for a caesarean section starts from the nipple line to the knees.
+The umbilicus then abdomen is cleaned thrice, and the legs are also cleaned thrice.
 8. Position the patient for surgery.
 9. Help drape the patient.
 10. Handle, label, and send tissue samples for analysis.
-11. Record starting time, cutting time, closing time, etc.
+11. Record starting time, cutting time, closing time, etc. After cutting time, the circulating nurse mainly handles **charting and charging** (counting used instruments and other equipment).
 ## Others
 1. **Operating Surgeon**: pre-operative diagnosis and care; actual performance of operation; post-operative management and care.
 They assume full responsibility as the "*captain of the ship*", providing all medical acts of judgment and management.
 2. **Assisting Surgeons**: those who hold retractors, clamps bleeders, assists in sutures (especially for closure), and suctioning.
 These individuals may be physicians, non-physicians (clerks, interns, etc.), registered nurse first assistants (RNFA), or well-experienced OR nurses.